vedmakk/kontrast/README.md

 ![kontrast – Screenshot](./assets/screenshot.png)

-# kontrast – Universal Contrast Checker
+# kontrast – Multi-Color Contrast Checker

 A **minimal**, **multi-context** color contrast tool — built to test a multiple colors against various backgrounds, and secondary UI elements in real time.
 Designed to answer a simple, but often neglected question: